The Chocolate Finale

-Although a dessert shouldn’t be the end of an evening it should finalise a meal.
+Although a dessert shouldn’t be the end of an evening it should finalize a meal.
 With a heavy meal a light and sweet dessert is advised.
 This dessert however is the other way around.
 After a light dinner this dessert creates a sweet balance by fulfilling any craving for fatty or warm tastes there is left.

 The Orange and Chocolate keep a slight sweet taste in the mouse, where the Ricotta seems to take all the sweetness out of it.
 Making this dessert not the standard sweet finish, but a guaranteed finale to any menu.

-Ingredients: (serves 3 small cups) 250 gr Ricotta 1 tsp.
+INGREDIENTS (serves 3 small cups) 250 gr Ricotta 1 tsp.
 Cinnamon 50 ml liquid Cream Juice of Half an Orange 1 tbsp.
 Orange Liquor 5 tsp.
 Sugar 100 gr Dark Chocolate (above 62%) Optional: Whipped Cream and Chocolate Flakes

 Take a medium sized bowl and throw in the Ricotta.
 Usually this is a solid block that needs to be mashed a bit.
 Do this before adding the Cinnamon, Cream, Orange Juice, Liquor and Sugar.